Mharbulous/Paginator/docs/stories/story-1.1.md

 ## Story

 - As a developer
-- I want to apply CSS classes to define pages that simulate 8.5x11 inch paper with standard margins
+- I want to apply CSS classes to define pages that simulate 8.5x11 inch paper with standard page-insets
 - so that I can create skeuomorphic layouts.

 ## Acceptance Criteria (ACs)

 1. CSS correctly defines page containers that visually simulate 8.5x11 inch paper.
-2. Page containers have configurable margins via CSS variables.
+2. Page containers have configurable page-insets via CSS variables.
 3. The three-layer architecture (Paper, Ink, Console) is implemented via CSS classes.
 4. Proper z-index management ensures correct layering of content.
 5. Basic pointer-event management is implemented to ensure proper interaction with each layer.